petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - This setting determines how the WiFi on your controller will function.
 - It is only available on boards with a WiFi module.
+- For some platforms (e.g., ESP32), an additional "Access Point/Station" mode is available.
 :::

 | Value | Meaning | Description |